longturn/freeciv21/docs/Manuals/Program/freeciv21-server.rst

 * default/nationlist.ruleset

 These files are for the default ruleset for the game (civ2civ3), which are loaded if you do not use the `--ruleset` arguement.
-Alternate rules can be loaded with the ``rulsetdir`` directive in a start up script.
+Alternate rules can be loaded with the ``rulesetdir`` directive in a start up script.
-Type ``help resetdir`` at the server command prompt for more information.
+Type ``help rulesetdir`` at the server command prompt for more information.

+If you are going to enable user authentication, you will need the ``database.lua`` file.
+The file is available on the GitHub repo.

 ENVIRONMENT